Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Efficacy in Clinical Trials (Adults and Children):

-Efficacy and Pharmacokinetics of Once-Daily Dosing (Adults)
+Efficacy and Pharmacokinetics of Once-Daily Dosing (Children and Adults)

 Raltegravir PK exhibit considerable intrasubject and intersubject variability.10,11 Current PK targets are based on results from a clinical trial in adults (QDMRK) in which treatment-naive patients with HIV were randomized to receive raltegravir 800 mg once daily versus raltegravir 400 mg twice daily (BID).
 After 48 weeks of treatment, the percentage of patients achieving HIV RNA viral loads <50 copies/mL was 83% in the once-daily group compared to 89% in the twice-daily group.
-Patients in the once-daily arm with Ctrough concentrations below 45 nM were at the greatest risk of treatment failure.10,11 Overall drug exposures were similar in both groups but the association between higher risk of treatment failure and lower Ctrough concentrations suggests that maintaining raltegravir trough plasma concentrations above 45 nM is important for efficacy.10,11
+Patients in the once-daily arm with Ctrough concentrations below 45 nM were at the greatest risk of treatment failure.10,11 Overall drug exposures were similar in both groups, but the association between higher risk of treatment failure and lower Ctrough concentrations suggests that maintaining raltegravir trough plasma concentrations above 45 nM is important for efficacy.10,11

-Efficacy and Pharmacokinetics (Children)
+Efficacy and Pharmacokinetics in Children

 IMPAACT P1066 was conducted to evaluate the PK, safety, and efficacy of raltegravir in children aged 4 weeks to 18 years.
 Enrollment by cohort and PK parameters are summarized in Tables A and B.8,9